rprinz08/hBPF/CONTRIBUTING.md

     e.g. git checkout new-feature-xyz
     ```

-* After you complete the task, switch to your master branch
+* After you complete the task, switch to your main branch
 using:

     ```
-    $ git checkout master
+    $ git checkout main
     ```

 * Push your branch using: